Call or submit this enquiry form and we will get back to you as soon as possible.

 The introduction of generative AI is reshaping the world of SEO.
 But what does this mean for the traditional methods of surfacing information through paid and organic channels?

-SGE's overviews occupy significant screen space, often requiring scrolling on mobile devices which is likely to negatively impact CTR of the traditional organic results so appearing in the overview would be highly beneficial.
-Recently, google has introduced a more concise layout for automatically generated overviews with a "Show more" button, but this still pushes organic listings down the page.
+Within SERPs, SGE's overviews occupy significant screen space, often requiring additional scrolling on mobile devices which is likely to negatively impact CTR of traditional organic results.
+This highlights how appearing in the overview would be highly beneficial.
+SGE sources are then displayed as links or cards on the right-hand side.

 How to Prepare for SGE

-The shift to SGE, alongside the recent rollout of the October 2023 Spam Update and the phased Helpful Content Update appears to highlight a shift in the weighting of content that adheres to Google’s E-E-A-T (Experience, Expertise, Authority, Trust) guidelines.
-And, authoritative, topical, relevant links to content are also likely to be a strong factor.
+The shift to SGE, alongside the rollout of the October 2023 Spam Update and the phased Helpful Content Update appears to highlight a shift in the weighting of content that adheres to Google’s E-E-A-T (Experience, Expertise, Authority, Trust) guidelines.
+Authoritative, topical, and relevant to content is still going to be key.

 What Lies Ahead When it Comes to SGE?

+A good question, and one that is slightly harder to answer than one might think.
 Google's mission to organise information is a driving force behind SGE.
 As users adapt to these new features, search queries will grow longer and more conversational, impacting the traditional 10 blue links' click-through rates.
-Ads will likely find their place in SGE to maintain Google’s revenue streams.

 01392 667766 info@optixsolutions.co.uk